 The prize?
 A night in the best location in the national parks—the base of the Grand Canyon.
 To get to Phantom Ranch, you’ll have to hike or take a mule ride 7.5 miles down from the rim,

-Check Prices for Phantom Ranch in Arizona
+Check Prices for Phantom Ranch in Grand Canyon National Park

 The Inn at Death Valley, Death Valley National Park

 Death Valley is the hottest, driest, and lowest national park in the country.
 Conditions are extreme, and travelers are advised to bring in at least a gallon of water per person per day, as water is scarce inside this desert environment.